arnadev/StyleSustain/README.md

 NOTE:

--make sure to install all dependancies/modules
+-make sure to install all dependancies/modules via npm install

 -the PORT and DBURL are present in the .env file as environment variables, set them as needed